-Why Stay At Home Stock Pickers Should Focus On Small Cap Stocks
+Why Stay At Home Stock Pickers Should Focus On Small-Cap Stocks

 If you find a company with very low returns on capital, declining margins, and declining sales or earnings, there isn't much point in doing a deep dive into previous 10Ks.
 Time is scarce, so don't waste it on deep research on low-return businesses.

-Case Study-Sleep Number Corp.
+Case Study - Sleep Number Corp.
 (SNBR)

 As I stated earlier, the true way to look at total return is to determine how much of the performance is driven by the company's fundamentals and how much is just market fluctuation.
-You can never know with absolute precision how much comes from each, but with this case study I will try to come to an approximation.
+You can never know with absolute precision how much comes from each, but with this case study, I will try to come to an approximation.

 The returns here are extreme because the timing is perfect in this scenario, and you should never expect to actually achieve returns like these.
 This business is cyclical, consumer discretionary, highly levered, and is an aggressive buyer of its own shares.
 All are definite factors into the performance over this time period.